cal-itp/gtfs-service-area/README.md

 Compute a transit service area from static [GTFS](https://gtfs.org/reference/static).
 Results are output as single-layer `.geojson` files.

 **NOTE**: The functionality in this tool has been incorporated into the upstream [`gtfs-to-geojson`][gtfsgeojson].
-This repo will be marked as read-only and no longer maintained in the near future.
+This repo is now read-only and is no longer maintained.

 ## Examples